This Day In Writing History

 Bob Woodward and Carl Bernstein were real heroes, the kind of journalists that, sadly, no longer exist and are sorely needed.

 In 2005, their famous and mysterious informant Deep Throat revealed his true identity.
-He was W. Mark Felt, a White House insider and former associate director of the FBI.
+He was W. Mark Felt, a former associate director of the FBI and White House insider.

 Quote Of The Day